-- 1. FALL: Utilizing remaining work session(s) in 2022 to review the cost, action steps and timing of identified priorities for 2023.
-Also test the formats for explaining recommendations in executive summaries to determine which style suits the Council. - 2.
-FALL: The November 2022 election will identify the several new members who will join the Council effective January 2023.
-Besides other materials, new member orientation can include a discussion of norms and expectations with other remaining members of the Council. - 3.
-FALL: Communication with the search firm regarding the qualities the Council wants in their next Manager. - 4.
-FALL: Staff preparation of the draft budget.
-To do this there will need to be clear direction from the Council on what priorities will be "slow walked" and which priorities should command the most discretionary resources in the next budget cycle. - 5.
-WINTER: The on boarding of new Council members - 6.
-WINTER: Preparation for the budget retreat where the Council will assess the expense side of general services, capital investment and whether there is sufficient resource to move ahead on their priority initiatives with the existing tax rate. - 7.
-SPRING: The on boarding of the new Town Manager.
+- 1. Fall (October/November 2022): Communication with the search firm regarding the qualities the Council wants in their next Manager. - 2.
+Winter (December 2022-February 2023): Utilizing remaining work session(s) in 2022 to review the cost, action steps and timing of identified priorities for 2023.
+Also test the formats for explaining recommendations in executive summaries to determine which style suits the Council. - 3.
+Winter (December 2022-January 2023): The November 2022 election will identify the several new members who will join the Council effective January 2023.
+Besides other materials, new member orientation can include a discussion of norms and expectations with other remaining members of the Council. - 4.
+Winter (December 2022-January 2023): The on boarding of new Council members - 5.
+Winter (February 2023): Conduct a fiscal planning retreat where for Council to I assess the Town's financial strength and stability, review recent financial trends, identify any warning signs and provide guidance and direction regarding the desired quality and level of programs and services, capital investments and how to allocate the Town's limited resource to move ahead on its priority initiatives. - 6.
+Winter (February 2023): The on boarding of the new Town Manager.